Computer and Information Systems (MS)

 CIS 523 | Mobile Development in Android | 3 cr

 Examines existing tools, environments and programming languages for developing applications for mobile devices on the Android platform.
 Explores current research on mobile applications and future trends.
-Cross-listed with: CSCI 323.
+Multi-career cross-listing: CSCI 323.

 Prerequisites: CSCI 242 with C or better, or consent of instructor.